 Holiday Packages in France

-France is a country that tops bucket lists across the world.
+France is one of those destinations that tops bucket lists across the world.
 Many people come to the country for its capital and largest city, Paris.
 Paris has lots of history, charm, and sophistication.
 It is a fashion capital, gastronomical hub, and home to some of the world’s most famous icons.
 Once you have spent some time in Paris, explore more of what this diverse country has to offer.
-Spend some time by the Mediterranean in the cities of Nice, Marseille, and Montpellier; visit the famous lavender fields of Provence; taste wines in the world-famous Bordeaux region; and experience the French Alps in the east of the country.
+There are so many destinations to discover.
+Spend some time by the Mediterranean in the cities of Nice, Marseille, and Montpellier; visit the south and the famous lavender fields of Provence; taste wines in the world-famous Bordeaux region; and experience the French Alps in the east of the country.
 France has a fascinating culture and some of the best food you’ll find.
 If you are looking for a destination for an unforgettable holiday, France could be the place for you.

 While France is an incredible holiday destination, it can also get expensive.
 Once you’ve booked flights and hotels, you might not have much left over to plan excursions in the country.
 But by bundling together your travel expenses, you can save hundreds of dollars with France holiday packages.
 Webjet offers a variety of France accommodation and flight packages to save you money and time on your trip to France.
 Rather than spending hours searching for the best deals, let Webjet take care of that while you plan the activities you will do during your holiday.
 France holiday packages are great for families who would like to save money or for couple looking for an affordable romantic getaway.